 Can teeth whitening damage my tooth enamel?

 Yes.
 Excessive teeth whitening can permanently damage your tooth enamel.
-You should always follow instructions and recommendations from your dentist during this process because teeth whitening materials can be strong and damaging if used improperly.
-You do not need to worry if you are following all recommendations.
+You should always follow instructions and advice from your dentist during this process.
+Teeth whitening materials can be strong and damaging if you use them incorrectly.
+You do not need to worry if you are following all instructions.

 Can I whiten dental restorations like dental veneers or dental crowns?

-No. Only tooth enamel is affected and whitened with teeth whitening.
-You can not whiten materials like porcelain or resin because of their already stain-resistant properties.
+No. The hydrogen peroxide in teeth whitening products only affects tooth enamel.
+You can not whiten materials like porcelain or resin because of their already stain-resistant traits.